-Late oceanographer, John Martin, found out that iron was the best micronutrient for phytoplankton growth.
-The algae thus get the iron nutrition from the intentional introduction of the element and these aquatic eukaryotic organisms absorb abundance of carbon dioxide from the air for photosynthesis.
+Late oceanographer, John Martin, found out that iron was the best macronutrient for phytoplankton growth.
+The algae thus get iron nutrition from the intentional introduction of the element.
+After that, these aquatic eukaryotic organisms absorb the abundance of carbon dioxide from the air for photosynthesis.
 The process thereby helps to mitigate a generous share in global warming.

-The cost estimate for implying this process of ocean seeding to cut on the carbon dioxide is much lower than the present cost of other sequestration mechanisms that are used commercially.
-The addition of iron will also benefit the marine food chain as iron is also required by other aquatic plants for their healthy growth.
+The cost estimate for implying this process of ocean seeding to cut on the carbon dioxide is much lower than the present cost of other sequestration mechanisms that we use commercially.
+The addition of iron will also benefit the marine food chain.
+Its because iron aquatic plants need iron for their healthy growth.
 The process of ocean iron fertilization also known as carbon sinking will also enhance the marine biological productivity.

 Can this be better?

 Experiments, which were conducted almost two decades ago on the process of ocean iron fertilization, resulted out in certain drawbacks.
-The carbon from the atmosphere was pulled into the ocean with a less efficiency.
+The carbon from the atmosphere was pulled into the ocean with less efficiency.
 But, at this point of time, they want to get back to their research with carefully designed and upgraded technology to come up with positive results.

 Why are we so critical?

-The process of iron feeding certainly has potential to significantly make a change in algae blooms, the aquatic life and perhaps even the environment of the earth.
+The process of iron feeding certainly has the potential to significantly make a change in algae blooms, the aquatic life and perhaps even the environment of the earth.
 With various low downs of the process, there is a considerable benefit and that is mitigating global warming.
-We have now realised how oceans can help in cutting down the atmospheric carbon.
+We have now realized how oceans can help in cutting down the atmospheric carbon.